dolphindb/grafana-datasource/README.md

 Note: The new version of the plugin uses the WebSocket protocol to communicate with the DolphinDB database.
 The URL needs to start with `ws://` or `wss://` in the database configuration.
 Users upgrading from the old version of the plugin need to change the database URL from `http://` ` or `https://` to `ws://` or `wss://`

-### 3. Create a new Panel, write query scripts, and visualize DolphinDB time series data
+### 3. Create a new Panel, writing query scripts or subscribing streaming data tables to visualize DolphinDB's time-series data
-Open or create a new Dashboard, edit or create a new Panel, select the data source added in the previous step in the Data source property of the Panel
+Open or create new Dashboard, edit or create a new Panel, select the data source added to the Panel's data source attribute
+#### 3.1.
+Write the script to execute the query to visulize the time-series table returned
+Set the query type to `script`
-Write a query script, the last statement of the code needs to return a table After writing, press `ctrl + s` to save, or click the refresh button on the page (Refresh dashboard), you can send the Query to the DolphinDB database to run and display the chart
+Write a query script, the last statement of the code needs to return a table
+After writing, press `Ctrl + S` to save, or click the refresh button on the page (Refresh dashboard), you can send the Query to the DolphinDB database to run and display the chart
 The height of the code editing box can be adjusted by dragging the bottom

+Click to save the `Save` button in the upper right corner to save the Panel configuration

 The dolphindb-datasource plugin supports variables, such as:
 - `$__timeFilter` variable: the value is the time axis interval above the panel.
 For example, the current time axis interval is `2022-02-15 00:00:00 - 2022.02.17 00:00:00` , then the ` $__timeFilter` will be replaced with `pair(2022.02.15 00:00:00.000, 2022.02.17 00:00:00.000)`